FORMATION AND THANKS FOR THE TRAGEDY

 In an interview with Florida Entertainment Scene Media in January 2013, Jerry d’Paoli and Dino Florez stated that, “It’s the next stage of evolution for Dirty Black Halo…” and “In short, this may be our best work yet.”

-They are currently working on their third album scheduled for release in late 2013 and are currently scheduling tours and festival shows for 2013.
+They are currently working on their third album scheduled for release in 2018 with select festival shows for 2018.

 ENDORSEMENTS AND MANAGEMENT